ravi115/RestaurantApp/README.md

 ```

   **These are below steps to configure database**.
-  1. open MySQL command line s/w on your machine. if you don't have you cn download it form here.
+  1. open MySQL command line on your machine. if you don't have then you can download it form here [click here](https://dev.mysql.com/downloads/installer/).
   2. Look for **SQL-Intructions.txt** file here [click here](https://github.com/ravi115/RestaurantApp/tree/master/SQL%20Instruction%20set).
   3. follow the instructions. after completing all steps successfully you are ready with database.